 Here are the key ways to interact on Instagram:

-Because Facebook owns Instagram, you will have the option when creating an ad on Facebook to optimize and share it on Instagram as well.
+Because Facebook owns Instagram, you will have the option to optimize and share the same ads on Facebook as on Instagram without any extra work.
 This is a great way to increase your followers on Instagram!

 Instagram prides itself on its simplicity.
 In an effort to maintain this, there aren't many ways to optimize your business page for lead generation.
 If you consider Instagram as a brand building tool, then that's just fine.
 For those who are truly interested in your brand, however, there a couple of ways to make sure you engage them:

 When logged in as your business profile, you can check your Instagram analytics.
 This is helpful to see which posts are performing best, what days you tend to gain more followers, how many clicks your chosen URL receives, and what your audience demographics currently look like.

 If you're looking to get started with a few of our tips, check out our Done For You Social Media Program that makes Instagram as easy as copy and paste.

 If any of these analytics doesn't represent what you are hoping to achieve, then test!
 Try new filters on your images, try posting at a different time of day, do more in-depth hashtag research.
 There are plenty of methods to try and increase your Instagram engagement.

 Of course, we understand that it seems overwhelming.
 Realistically, that's why we employ our Builder Funnel Inbound Marketing Specialists - to improve your social media engagement!